 LLM Guardrails

-As AI technology advances, Large Language Models (LLMs) are becoming increasingly powerful, capable of generating content that can be both beneficial and potentially harmful.
+As Generative AI capabilities advances, Large Language Models (LLMs) are becoming increasingly powerful, capable of generating content that can be both beneficial and potentially harmful.
 To manage this, a system of boundaries known as guardrails is essential.
-Guardrails establish rules and protocols to guide AI interactions safely and ethically.
+Guardrails establish rules and protocols to guide AI interactions safely and securely.

 Why are LLM Guardrails Important?